MaryamVP/Matplotlib-Graphs/README.md

 # Matplotlib-Graphs

-In this project, you can find 10 different plot type listed below:
+In this project, you can find 10 different plot type coded in python listed below:

     1- 3D Plot